The Royal Yacht Britannia

 For a truly special experience, book a private tour of Britannia with expert guides who provide a unique insight into life on board.
 Step on board via the red carpet and up the Royal Brow, an entrance previously reserved for the Royal Family, as you are guided on a highlights tour of Britannia.
 Morning refreshments are included in the stunning Royal Deck Tea Room or in the evening enjoy a relaxing glass of Champagne.
 Each guest takes home a Britannia Guidebook as a memento of their visit.

 How to find The Royal Yacht Britannia

-Local buses 11 and 22 travel from the city centre to Britannia for only £1.80 each way, correct change needed, with Ocean Terminal Shopping Centre and Britannia the final stop.
+Local buses 11 and 22 travel from the city centre to Britannia for only £1.80 each way, correct change needed and contactless payments accepted, with Ocean Terminal Shopping Centre and Britannia the final stop.

 0131 555 5566